Together TV: 2022

+A new DIY Challenge launched in November 2022, fronted by presenter Dave Wellman and run in partnership with the UK's 1,100 Men's Sheds, encouraging participants to take on simple home-based woodworking and gardening projects to support mental health and community connection.

+A new streaming service offering free live and on-demand viewing via web and mobile apps launched in May 2022.
 On 29 June 2022, the channel changed to being broadcast on Freeview as a HbbTV service as the multiplex it was on (COM7) was closed down.
 For viewers whose television sets supported the technology, by having Freeview Play for example, it means they could watch the channel 24 hours a day.
 For viewers whose television sets did not support any HbbTV services, the channel continued to be broadcast for four hours on Freeview as a standard channel, between the hours of 3am and 7am.
+Total audience reach fell 19% year-on-year, with average audience down 39% and audience share down 32%.

+In September 2022, Lisa Opie succeeded Caroline Diehl as Executive Chair, having supported the channel since its earliest days; Alexander Kann continued as Chief Executive.

 On 26 October 2022, this 24 hour HbbTV channel became Together+1 on Freeview channel 92 (COM5) as The Community Channel society managed to get a COM4 slot for a temporary period for their Together TV service, starting 26 October 2022 on channel 83 and running from 5am to 3am each day.